 The group applies the IFRS 9 simplified approach to measuring expected credit losses (ECL) which uses a lifetime expected loss allowance for other receivables.
 The expected loss rates are based on the credit rating of the counterparty and the outlook for their performance.
 Where the credit rating of a counterparty declines and results in material uncertainty over the recoverability of the receivable an amount equal to lifetime ECL will be recognised.
 Lifetime ECL represents the ECL that will result from all possible default events over the expected life of a financial instrument.
-In contrast, 12-month ECL represents the portion of lifetime ECL that is expected to result from default events on a financial instrument that are possible within 12 months after the reporting date.
 The amount of the allowance is recognised in profit or loss.